awesomemotive/WP-Mail-SMTP/README.md

 ### Welcome to our GitHub Repository!!!

 `master` branch is always stable and contains latest releases.
-Development occurs in the `develop` branch while large features/changes are contained in dedicated branches.

 ## Bugs ##
 If you find an bug or problem, please let us know by [creating an issue](https://github.com/awesomemotive/wp-mail-smtp/issues?state=open)!